AideenM12/MotherFolklore-MS3/TESTING.md

 1. Open your web browser of choice.
 2. Navigate to [https://motherfolklore.herokuapp.com/](https://motherfolklore.herokuapp.com/)
 3. Navigate to the articles page.
-4. Type a site contetn-related query into the search bar.
+4. Type a site content-related query into the search bar.
 5. Observe the search results.

 **Expected Result:**